hayden-fr/ComfyUI-Model-Manager/README.md

 - Press the "copy" button to copy a model to ComfyUI's clipboard or copy the embedding to the system clipboard.
 (Copying the embedding to the system clipboard requires a secure http connection.)
 - Press the "add" button to add the model to the ComfyUI graph or append the embedding to one or more selected nodes.
 - Press the "load workflow" button to try and load a workflow embedded in a model's preview image.
+- Press the "open model url" button to try and search the web and open a model's webpage.

 ### Download Tab